trntv/apis-list/README.md

 - [Alpha Vantage](https://github.com/apis-list/apis-list/blob/main/apis/alpha-vantage/alpha-vantage.md) - Supports intraday, daily, weekly, and monthly quotes and technical analysis with chart-ready time series
 - [Binance](https://github.com/apis-list/apis-list/blob/main/apis/binance/binance.md) - Official Documentation for the Binance Spot APIs and Streams - binance/binance-spot-api-docs
 - [Bitcoin](https://github.com/apis-list/apis-list/blob/main/apis/bitcoin/bitcoin.md) - Bitcoin is an innovative payment network and a new kind of money
-- [BitcoinAverage](https://github.com/apis-list/apis-list/blob/main/apis/bitcoinaverage/bitcoinaverage.md) - Introduction Welcome to the BitcoinAverage API!
-The world's best and longest running Cryptocurrency price API provider
+- [BitcoinAverage](https://github.com/apis-list/apis-list/blob/main/apis/bitcoinaverage/bitcoinaverage.md) - The world's best and longest running Cryptocurrency price API provider
 - [Bitcoincharts](https://github.com/apis-list/apis-list/blob/main/apis/bitcoincharts/bitcoincharts.md) - You can use this API to include markets data in your websites, mobile apps or desktop applets
 - [Bitfinex](https://github.com/apis-list/apis-list/blob/main/apis/bitfinex/bitfinex.md) - The Bitfinex API is designed to allow access to all the features of the Bitfinex platform on the condition that it is used in compliance with our API Terms of Service
 - [Bitmex](https://github.com/apis-list/apis-list/blob/main/apis/bitmex/bitmex.md) - BitMEX is the world's most advanced P2P crypto-products trading platform and API